 The officer must address and reconcile any discrepancy in biographical information found in case records or USCIS data systems at the time of adjustment.
 During the overseas interview, the refugee reviewed their refugee application, relative petition, and biographical information and had the opportunity to correct any errors or resolve any identity issues at that time.
 An officer may not accept an affidavit as proof of a changed name or erroneous date of birth.

-The officer should be aware that name changes may occur after the refugee interview, such as in the case of a legal adoption, marriage or divorce.
-Applicants requesting a name change at time of adjustment will need to submit one of the following documents issued by a civil authority, (whether by a foreign state or U.S. authority):
+The officer should be aware that name changes may occur after the refugee interview, such as in the case of a legal adoption, marriage, or divorce.
+Applicants requesting a name change at time of adjustment need to submit one of the following documents issued by a civil authority (whether by a foreign state or U.S. authority):

 Legal name change decree – lists former and new legal name;